payberah/id2221/lab1/lab1.md

 #### Driver Class
 In addition to mapper and reducer calsses, we need a "driver" class to trigger the MapReduce job in Hadoop.
-In the driver class we provide the name of the job, output key value data types and the mapper and reducer classes.
-Bellow you see the complete code of the word count:
+In the driver class we provide the name of the job, output key-value data types and the mapper and reducer classes.
+Bellow you see the complete code of the "word count":
    ```java
 import java.io.IOException;
 import java.util.*;